philippschmitt/Teensy-Microcontroller-Convolutional-Neural-Network/README.md

 It includes the necessary functions like `nn_conv()` for a forward pass, `nn_conv_backwards()` to calculate gradient descent loss, and `nn_update_conv()` to update weights.

+Note: Initial weights are pre-generated in `Network training.ipynb` and hardcoded.

 See `diagram.ino` for general operating and order of commands.
-The file includes other code: it's for [an interactive art piece]([url](https://philippschmitt.com/work/mark-ii-convolutional-neural-network)) that includes LED displays for layer outputs as well as motorized potentiometers that encode the network's weights.
+The file includes other code: LED displays for layer outputs as well as motorized potentiometers that encode the network's weights.

-Note: Initial weights are pre-generated in `Network training.ipynb` (for suitable distribution) and hardcoded on the Teensy.